leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### May, 2023

+The book is now complete!
+Compared to the April pre-release, many small details have been improved and minor mistakes have been fixed.

 ### April, 2023

 This release adds an interlude on writing proofs with tactics as well as a final chapter that combines discussion of performance and cost models with proofs of termination and program equivalence.